nmeri17/suphle-docs/src/docs/v1/credits/index.md

 Other interests of his that can provoke delightful discourse include Game of Thrones, Lionel Messi, the human condition, and dank memes.
 If you mean to reach out regarding any of the above, he will be waiting over at [the mailbox](mailto:vainglories17@gmail.com) with arms wide open. <!-- Or, if you're one of the cool kids, you can ping him on Twitter instead. -->

-Special gratitude to Laravel's maintainers, who have been examplary in  producing some of the most extensible components in the game, without which the foundation to lay Suphle upon would've been much more steep--namely, Eloquent and TestResponse
+Special gratitude to the hundreds of authors and maintainers who have indirectly contributed to Suphle by setting a standard that is not only examplary, but have produced some of the most extensible components in the game--such as Eloquent and TestResponse--without which the foundation to lay Suphle upon would've been much more steep.

 Happy coding!